Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

 # Description

-This sample demostrated how to export & import Revit parameters to Excel.
+This sample demostrated how to export Revit parameters to Excel, and also import Revit parameters from Excel.

 # Thumbnail
 ![thumbnail](/thumbnail.png)